erickveil/erickveil.github.com/_posts/2016-03-13-Moving-Day.md

 [Jekyll](http://jekyllrb.com/) was easy to set up and I was able to find my way around the basics in a day.
 I like that the pages are static.
 I like that it interprets directly from my markdown notes, reducing formatting time before posting.
 I like the syntax highlighting features.
 I like that it ties right in with my GitHub, where my public code is hosted anyway.

 I feel like this site will help me be more expressive whit my ever growing portfolio.
 I might port over the old site articles (if I ever catch up on the backlog of new ones) but until then they will remain available on the Google Sites page.

+# Edit in 2023:

+The old site is long gone.
+But the Wayback Machine arcived some of it's article pages, which you can find [here](https://web.archive.org/web/*/https://sites.google.com/site/erickveilprogramming/*).
+Some of the oldest articles are lost to time.